5 tips to stay warm in winter, and not burn the energy budget

 In New Zealand, staying warm over winter can mean spending big bucks.
-We had some of the world’s highest electricity rates, and many of our homes are drafty and damp.
+Many of our homes can be drafty and damp.
+But it doesn't need to be that way.

-When electricity rates are at their highest for the year, it can feel like punishment to turn the heater on.
-While it’s very important to keep your family warm and comfortable, there may be things you can do to help everyone stay warm before you turn on the heat.
+It’s very important to keep your home warm and comfortable, so here are some sneaky tricks to help everyone stay warm before you turn on the heat.

 1. Invest in snuggly clothes